Understanding Your Child's Toileting Behaviors with Pediatric Pelvic Floor Therapy: Overactive vs. Underactive Bladder

 Infrequent urination (ex: 2-3x a day)

-Large volumes of urine when they do not go
+Large volumes of urine when they do go

 Straining or pushing to urinate